vippsas/vipps-partner/README.md

 ## Partner keys

-As a partner you manage transactions on behalf of Vipps merchants.
+As a partner, you manage transactions on behalf of Vipps merchants.
 Vipps provides you with _partner keys_, which allows you to use your own API credentials to make API calls on behalf of your merchants (only for the sales units that are linked to you as a partner, though).
 Please note that partner keys can not be used for Vipps Login, here you need to use the merchant's own keys.